 Gerontology

-The interdisciplinary gerontology program at Nazareth University is an immersive, experience-based program designed to prepare you for graduate work in aging and careers working with older adults.
-Combine a minor in gerontology with coursework from any department, such as communication sciences and disorders, social work, psychology, nursing, physical therapy, and music therapy.
+The interdisciplinary gerontology program at Nazareth University is an immersive, experience-based program designed to prepare you for graduate work in aging and careers working with older adults, their families, and caregivers.
+A minor in gerontology enhances coursework from many majors, such as communication sciences and disorders, social work, psychology, nursing, physical therapy, and music therapy.

-You are encouraged to intern during one or two semesters at an aging services provider, hospital, or senior living community to supplement and reinforce learning through:
+You are encouraged to participate in at least one internship related to gerontology at an aging services provider, hospital, or elder living community to supplement and reinforce learning through:

 • Contact with professionals in gerontology and geriatrics

-• Witnessing ways that society responds to the aging issues raised in the classroom
+• Witnessing ways that society responds to the topics raised in the classroom

 • Opportunities to evaluate your personal expectations and responses to working with, and for, older adults